Did you know that you can already use locally made, quality hardwood Glulam beams for large buildings and residential projects?

 Our locally grown hardwood is environmentally certified and will span further than pine or softwoods (the timber used in CLT) which means greater strengths can be achieved through smaller dimensions.
 While our own laminating capability is limited to 7200mm long (more about that further down), there are a number of manufacturers across Australia and New Zealand who have the capability to partner up with ASH and laminate larger (1000mm) and longer (18000mm) section beams for your project.
 Not only will they be stronger but Victorian Ash also comes without knots and it is easily stained – making it suitable for visual applications if applicable.

-Our current range in Glulam will be promoted under the SUPABEAM range and includes up to 400 x 85 x 7200mm which will be available from Tilling Timber ‘off the racks’ for immediate delivery.
-These beams can be used inside and out with the use of highly innovative, invisible, water-based H3 treatment technology.
-The characteristics can be emailed upon request or accessed through Tillings software.
+Our current range in Glulam will be promoted under the MASSLAM range and includes columns and beams up to 12m long.
+These members can be used inside and out with the use of highly innovative, invisible, water-based H3 treatment technology.
 Make contact with an ASH rep if you would like to know more.